CiaranOMara/Contributing/docs/src/index.md

 ## Our community code of conduct

 We have a policy of being as open and inclusive as possible at all times, and we are always happy for people to contribute and join in the community.
-We welcome - and strive to be inclusive of - all people, of all backgrounds.
-To help use all achieve this we have a code of conduct that all members and visitors are expected to follow, please read this.
+We welcome (and strive to be inclusive of) all people, of all backgrounds.
+To help us all achieve this we have a code of conduct that all members and visitors are expected to follow, please read this.

 ## How to get involved